 - Not Active

 Mika Salo is probably best known as the former Formula 1 driver but his best results were scored in the endurance racing.
-Mika Juhani Salo (his full name), was born on 30th of November, 1966 in Helsinki and had a long journey through the ranks of motorsports before he got an unexpected chance to debut in Formula 1.
+Mika Juhani Salo (his full name), was born on November 30, 1966, in Helsinki and had a long journey through the ranks of motorsports before he got an unexpected chance to debut in Formula 1.

 Early days racing rivalry with Hakkinen

 As almost every racing driver, as a boy he had competed in karting before he moved to Formula Ford, racing across Scandinavia and Europe.
 Next stop was British Formula 3 championship in which he has competed with another Finn and future F1 champion Mika Hakkinen.
 Interestingly, the two were main rivals in 1990 when Hakkinen finished first in the standings while Salo was a runner-up.

 The future looked bright to Salo but everything has changed when he was caught in London driving under the influence, so he was unable to get an FIA Super Licence.
 His dreams of a swift entry into the Formula 1 was ruined and the Finn had to find a new opportunity.

 After four years in Japan, Mika Salo jumps into F1

 In 1991, Salo started competing in Japanese Formula 3000.
 Mika spent four long years in Japan failing to impress but was able to pick some experience.
 His best result was 7th place in the Drivers’ championship in 1994, his last season in the series.